brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 what draws you to a country, culture, food, music, etc.?
 ```

+When deciding what prompt to answer, ask yourself, why is she asking?
+What do you do in your free time?
+It's a filtering question.
+This questions is probably getting a lot of action.
+There is no point to be a person in the pile to be compared.
+What would be most unique, that aligns with the data that algins with that person.

 > Witty: possessing a quick and clever intellect, often used to deliver humor or insights in a playful manner; also, what one aspires to be when trying to impress at a dinner party.

 https://www.evernote.com/shard/s410/sh/77f12ba4-7275-aaf3-1816-0514b3dbaf4c/uC9KFbCvXlppEVj9iP3cwFRJtdPxuPIKgN7DiktwBX2xkc7S7lemQULZZQ

+whats your fav book (don't ask her basic question), instead what are the 5 traits
+help her realize something about herself or you
+what draws you to nations around the world
+what is your favorite colour, what is unique about the feeling that you get about your favorite colour
+what's your favorite food, when you think about the foods you like to eat, what does it tell you about your pallette, what is the story about your pallette, what is it about the way the way you feel when eating your favorite food that is different from other foods

+---

+pick a date about something she already likes. e.g., she says she geek outs (entice) about books
+there is an event that connects us in some way  that entices her/raises her interest so she wants go on a date

+Q: how do you raise her interest
+associating me with things we have in common